ropensci/software-review/packaging_guide.md

 * If you are submitting a package to rOpenSci via the [onboarding repo](https://github.com/ropensci/onboarding), you can direct further questions to the rOpenSci team in the issue tracker, or in our [discussion forum](https://discuss.ropensci.org/).

-## Suggestions and updates
+## <a href="#suggestions" name="suggestions"></a> Suggestions and updates

 * These packaging guidelines are a work in progress for packages contributed to the rOpenSci suite.
-Corrections, suggestions and general improvements are welcome on [our issue tracker](https://github.com/ropensci/packaging_guide/issues).
+Corrections, suggestions and general improvements are welcome as [issue submissions in this repository](https://github.com/ropensci/onboarding/issues?utf8=%E2%9C%93&q=is%3Aissue%20label%3Ameta%20).
+Open discussions are welome in our [forum](https://discuss.ropensci.org/).